shsagir/play-area-sync/docs/collaboration.md

 -->

-Most of our clients are running three and more Apps on fortrabbit.
-Say we have [[App X]], which was once part of [[Project A]] but is now not anymore.
-And actually you don't want to pay it, but your client [[Acme Inc]] should.
-And not to mention: [[Kevin Flynn]], the guy your client hired for code review, also should have code access.
+**Usual business scenario**: Most of our clients are running three and more Apps on fortrabbit.
+And not only that: They want this App to be paid from that card, and the other App from that other card — while still be able to share access with coworkers.

-Well, you just could set up a new Account for each App and be done with it.
-But the more Apps you have, the more of a mess you will end up with: no bird's eye view about what is going on, logout/login to switch to another App, manage all kind of stuff twice, ...
+**The natural reflex is**: to just could set up a new Account for each App and share the login to the Dashboard across the team.
+But the more Apps you have, the more of a mess you will end up with: no bird's eye view about what is going on, you need to logout and login again to switch to another App, manage all kind of stuff twice, send passwords by e-mail, reset passwords when someone leaves …

-You want to easily add new members to all of your team’s projects.
+**What you really want is**: Easily add new members to all of your team’s projects.
 The solution is a multi client model that maps to your real world in nearly any context: freelancer, startup, digital agency.

 ## Understanding the Account